JoBrenn/Smart-and-Grit/README.md

 picked from a queue

 ### Closest
-This is more of an heuristic, where each house is connected to the by Manhattan distance closest battery.
+This is more of a heuristic, where each house is connected to the by Manhattan distance closest battery.
 This algorithm will can be run again until a solution has been found where the maximum capacity of each battery has not been exceeded.